muguira-james/muguira-james/README.md

 I work as a technology strategist for a major consulting firm called slalom.

-I like to hack in list / clojure / Racket
+I like to hack in lisp / clojure / Racket

+for my latest ideas see: https://github.com/muguira-james/racket-stuff

 <!--
 **muguira-james/muguira-james** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.